meistrari/railway-sdk/docs/index/variables/default.md

 > **getDomains**: (`input`) => `Promise`\<\{ `customDomain`: `null` \| `string`; `serviceDomain`: `null` \| `string`; \}\>

+Get domains for a service in an environment

 ##### Parameters

 ###### input

+The input parameters

 ###### environmentId

 `string`

+The ID of the environment

 ###### projectId

 `string`

+The ID of the project

 ###### serviceId

 `string`

+The ID of the service

 ##### Returns

 `Promise`\<\{ `customDomain`: `null` \| `string`; `serviceDomain`: `null` \| `string`; \}\>

+The custom and service domains

 #### service.getForEnvironment()

 > **getForEnvironment**: (`input`) => `Promise`\<`object`[]\>

+Get all service instances for an environment

 ##### Parameters

 ###### input

+The input parameters

 ###### environmentId

 `string`

+The ID of the environment

 ##### Returns

 `Promise`\<`object`[]\>

+Array of service instances with their domains

 ### variable